SO(3)-Equivariant Neural Networks for Learning from Scalar and Vector Fields on Spheres

 with $I$ being the indexing set of triples $(l,m,n)$ with $l$ a non-negative integer and $-l \leq m,n \leq l$.
 Fourier coefficients of the convolution $x *_\ell \psi$ can then be directly computed using the Fourier transform

-Observe that if $x \in \calX_p$, then it holds that $\widehat{x *_\ell \psi}_{m,n}^l~=~\frac{1}{2l+1} \hat x_{m,p}^l \overline{\hat \psi_{n,p}^l}$, $x, \psi \in \calX$, so that if $\psi$ is playing the role of weights in the neural network, only its Fourier coefficients $\hat\psi_{n,q}^l = \hat\psi_n^l$ need to be taken into consideration, as when $s\neq p$ no contribution is given to the summation.
+Observe that if $x \in \calX_p$, then it holds that $\widehat{x *_\ell \psi}_{m,n}^l~=~\frac{1}{2l+1} \hat x_{m,p}^l \overline{\hat \psi_{n,p}^l}$, $x, \psi \in \calX$, so that if $\psi$ is playing the role of weights in the neural network, only its Fourier coefficients $\hat\psi_{n,p}^l = \hat\psi_n^l$ need to be taken into consideration, as when $s\neq p$ no contribution is given to the summation.
 We write the inverse of the Fourier transform as $\scrF^{-1}(y_{m,n}^l)_I$.

-\begin{remark} By using our own version of the approach given in \cite{huffenberger2010fast}, we can use the usual FFT and iFFT in three dimensions for $2\pi$-periodic signals for fast computations of the Fourier transform on $\SO(3)$.
-For exact formulation, see Appendix~B. We make the convention of negative indexing in \eqref{FourierSO3Coef} to simplify the correspondence with the usual Fourier coefficients. \end{remark}
+\begin{remark} It is possible to exploit the usual FFT and iFFT is three dimensions for $2\pi$-periodic signals for fast computation of the Fourier transform on $\SO(3)$, for example following the approach given in \cite{huffenberger2010fast}, which we elaborate in Appendix~B. We also use the convention of negative indexing in \eqref{FourierSO3Coef} to simplify the correspondence with the usual Fourier coefficients. \end{remark}